 (Note: Clinical education facilities may have uniform regulations in addition to the foregoing requirements.
 Students must comply with any additional uniform requirements at the clinical education facilities in the program.)

-Students not in compliance with the uniform standards policy will be issued a Notice of Deficiency.
+Students not in compliance with the uniform standards policy will be issued a Notice of Deficiency and will lose one lab point.

 Lab Clothes